Lullabot/drupal-boilerplate/drush/readme.md

 call _drush build --yes_.

 ####Devify
-During development you will periodically pull the stating or production database to your local environment.
+During development you will periodically pull the staging or production database to your local environment.
 There is a list of commands and variables that you normally would alter such as disabling caches and Update module, sanitize emails and passwords and delete sensitive variables.
 The devify command takes a list of modules to disable/enable